 While SolMan provides the tools you need to monitor SAP health, it can be difficult to use it effectively because of large, unprioritized information sets.
 Having adequate SAP Basis support staff and using support tools like ScienceLogic can help manage and automate the process of conducting regular SAP system health checks, as well as prioritize your system’s most important needs.

-We build on that foundation post-go-live, with 24-hour monitoring and incident response, along with direct access to a dedicated SAP support team.
+Working with you, we then build on that foundation post-go-live, with 24-hour monitoring and incident response, along with direct access to a dedicated SAP support team.
 Our customers sleep better, knowing that in an emergency, they’ll never have to wait on hold or navigate a help menu.